 40. SSL Activation

-SSL stands for Security socket layer, Which is a very effective and useful way to secure your WordPress admin panel.
+SSL stands for the Security socket layer, which is a very effective and useful way to secure your WordPress admin panel.

 41. Clean Up Spam Comments